KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

    </td>
   </tr>
   <tr>
-   <td>Tiled image
+   <td>Tiled image (Opaque Resources)
    </td>
    <td>
    </td>
    <td>
    </td>
-   <td>For “compatible*” tiled images, compare encoded “idealized” memory ranges.
-For incompatible images, every subresource is assumed to alias to any subresource in the other image.
+   <td>For “compatible*” tiled images (or other opaque resources), compare encoded opaque ranges.
+For incompatible images, every subresource is assumed to alias to all subresources of the other image.
    </td>
   </tr>
 </table>

-* Compatible tiled images are those with same image resource handle, or with the same image create info with `VK_IMAGE_CREATE_ALIAS_BIT `set and the same memory handle binding offset.
+* Compatible tiled images are those with same image resource handle, or with the same image create info with `VK_IMAGE_CREATE_ALIAS_BIT ` set and the same `VkDeviceMemory` and binding offset.

 For incompatible memory extent types any overlap of the bound range must be assumed to be an overlap of the entire bound range (and thus all subresource ranges).
 Note: looking for binding range overlap is a likely important first step before doing more detailed overlap analysis.
 Also, as a lower precision option, any comparison of non-similar resources (offset or create info) could revert to the opaque “tiled” case for linear images.